 That’s it for this round of voice-over/dubbing v subtitling.
 There is of course a lot to take in but we hope it has been useful, and you can always contact us with any questions!
-We’ll be back soon to talk a bit more about media, accessibility and languages.
+We’ll be back soon to talk a bit more about subtitling projects.
 Stay tuned!

 4 July 2019 09:33